rodrigoborgesdeoliveira/YouTube-Thumbnail-to-TheTVDB/README.md

 Before using it, do `pip install cloudconvert` on the terminal/cmd.

 # API_KEY Instructions
-For the API_KEY, go to https://cloudconvert.com/user/profile, login to your cloudconvert account or create one if you don't have it yet and copy your personal API key from there.
+For the API_KEY, go to https://cloudconvert.com/user/profile, login to your cloudconvert account, or create one if you don't have it yet, and copy your personal API key from there.

-Paste this API key on the API_KEY file on the root of this project.
+Paste this API key on the API_KEY file located on the root of this project.